Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 —-

-Productive capacities are more specifically defined as “the productive resources, entrepreneurial capabilities and production linkages, which together determine the capacity of a country to produce goods and services and enable it to grow and develop” -—
+Productive capacities are defined as “the productive resources, entrepreneurial capabilities and production linkages, which together determine the capacity of a country to produce goods and services and enable it to grow and develop” -—

 – ‒